-Mercy's Policy is intended both to implement Article 129-B of the Education Law (which mandates drug and alcohol amnesty for reporters of sexual and/or relationship violence) and to complement New York

-State's Good Samaritan Law, which is designed to encourage individuals to call 911 in the event of an alcohol or drug-related emergency.
+Mercy's Policy is intended both to implement Article 129-B of the Education Law (which mandates drug and alcohol amnesty for reporters of violence) and to complement New York State's Good Samaritan Law, which is designed to encourage individuals to call 911 in the event of an alcohol or drug-related emergency.
+Generally, the Good Samaritan Law protects persons who witness or suffer from a medical emergency involving drugs or alcohol from being arrested or prosecuted for drug or underage alcohol possession after they call 911.
+It does not protect against arrest or prosecution for other offenses, such as the sale of drugs.